Corn Burning Boiler | Corn Burning Furnace

 Corn Furnace or Boiler Venting

-aluminum won’t work because the condensation from burning corn is more corrosive than
+steel or aluminum won’t work because the condensation from burning corn is

-certified by the American Society of Mechanical Engineers (ASME).
-A UL listed boiler or
+also be certified by the American Society of Mechanical Engineers (ASME).
+A UL

 How Much Does A Corn Furnace Or Corn Boiler Cost?

-cost of the Traeger PB-150 corn/pellet boiler is $6,900 which includes shipping in the
+current cost of the Traeger PB-150 corn/pellet boiler is $6,900 which includes

 The current prices for the LDJ boilers and furnaces are as follows: